Migration, trapping, and venting of gas in a soft granular material: Results

 Varying $\phi_s^0$ from 0.46 to 0.71 spans the full expected range of migration regimes, from fluidization under weak confinement to pathway opening (``fracturing'') under moderate confinement to pore invasion under strong confinement (Fig.~\ref{fig:experiments}b).
 Pore invasion is the entry of the air into the pore space between the grains by displacing the liquid.
 In contrast, both pathway opening and fluidization involve the creation and propagation of macroscopic cavities in the packing by displacing both liquid and grains.
 In pathway opening, these cavities are slender and fracture-like.
 In fluidization, these cavities are round and bubble-like.

 To rationalize these observations, we consider the injection capillary pressure $p_c^\mathrm{inj}$, which is the difference between the injection pressure (in the gas) and the hydrostatic pressure at the bottom of the flow cell (in the liquid), $p_c^\mathrm{inj}=p_g^\mathrm{inj}-\rho_wgh_l$.
 The height $h_l$ of the liquid varies in time because gas invasion displaces liquid from the flow region, but these variations are only a few percent of $h_l$ and it is always the case that $h_l>h$.
 For gas to enter the flow cell, $p_c^\mathrm{inj}$ must exceed the smallest of three threshold pressures: (1)~the capillary pressure $p_c^y$ needed to inflate a cavity by yielding the packing, (2)~the capillary pressure $p_c^\mathrm{frac}$ needed to open a pathway in the packing, and (3)~the capillary pressure $p_c^e$ needed to enter the pore space (the capillary entry pressure).
-The capillary pressure must also exceed the entry pressure of the injection port itself, but we expect that this threshold is lower than the other three except at vanishing confinement; otherwise, the maximum value of $p_c^\mathrm{inj}$ would be insensitive to confinement, which it is not (cf. Fig.~\ref{fig:trapping}a,b).
+The capillary pressure must also exceed the entry pressure of the injection port itself (0.1--0.2~kPa), but this threshold is lower than the other three except at vanishing confinement (cf. Fig.~\ref{fig:trapping}a,b).

 The relative sizes of these three threshold pressures depend on $|\sigma^\prime_0|$.
 We estimate the yield pressure as $p_c^y\sim\sigma_y+|\sigma^\prime_0|$, where $\sigma_y$ is the yield stress of the packing.
 A saturated packing of hydrogel particles is a non-cohesive granular material for which we expect $\sigma_y\sim\alpha|\sigma^\prime_0|$ with $0<\alpha\lesssim{}1$, so that $p_c^y\sim(1+\alpha)|\sigma^\prime_0|$~\citep[\textit{e.g.},][]{jewel2018}.
 We estimate the fracture pressure as $p_c^\mathrm{frac}\sim{}\sqrt{\gamma{}E/a}+|\sigma^\prime_0|$, where $E$ is a representative elastic modulus of the packing and $a$ is the vertical extent of the growing pathway; this result is adapted from classical linear-elastic fracture mechanics, with interfacial tension playing the role of surface energy.
 Lastly, the capillary entry pressure is $p_c^e\sim{}4\gamma/d$.